Kotlin/KEEP/proposals/local-lambda-parameters.md

 }
 ```

-The only remaining difference is returning the lambda from the function.
+The only remaining missing check is returning the lambda from the function.

-According to `local` rules, this must be forbidden, but `callsInPlace` doesn't have such verification.
+According to `local` rules, this must be forbidden, but this case was missed in the current `callsInPlace` verification.

 ```kotlin
 fun invalid(block: () -> Unit): () -> Unit {